I still have a lot of this free weathered wood stored in a wood shed.

 Loosely following Donna’s tutorial I cut my fence boards on an angle using my compound miter saw.
 I started out with 9 boards, but as I worked with the boards, I made a few changes.I used fence boards, however, you could easily use pallet boards to make this project.

-I used some of the weathered 2×4’s and a 4×4 post from my stash to make the base and the “trunk” of the tree.
+Some of the weathered 2×4’s and a 4×4 post from my stash were used to make the base and the “trunk” of the tree.
 I used two smaller 2×4’s attached to a larger 2×4 with wood screws.

 I placed that on the bottom of the 4×4 and used very long 4” wood screws to secure the cross 2×4 to the 4×4 trunk.

 You can see how I placed the screws.

 I used more 4” wood screws to secure the remainder 2×4 to make the base of my rustic Christmas tree.

 I removed two of the middle boards (randomly).
 I took some off, put some back on, so I lost track of which two I actually removed.
 Tip: Did you know you can temporarily secure boards like this with brad nails using my Ryobi AirStrike.

 note: my new truck in the carport!
 My first truck and probably my last vehicle.